VarousXyz/Scratch/README.md

 Updates in stage

-more upates in woriing directory
+messing things up just once more